dghubble/gologin/README.md

 }
 ```

-See the [Github tutorial](examples/github) for a web app you can run from the command line.
+See the [GitHub tutorial](examples/github) for a web app you can run from the command line.

 ### Twitter OAuth1